 - Download & print the Pedal Power From Home Participation Certificate.

 - Complete each week’s activities.

 - Download & print that week’s badge, cut & paste it to your certificate.
 Don’t have a printer?
 No worries, use our certificate & badges as guides and draw your own.

-- After you have earned all badges (4) post a photo with your certificate (and your bike – we love to see people with their bikes) to facebook or instagram with #PedalPowerFromHome.
-Photos will be entered in a draw for awesome bike related prizes.
+- After you have earned all badges (4) email a photo of your certificate to Jaime.firstname.lastname@example.org Photos will be entered in a draw for awesome bike related prizes.

 Keep on pedalling!

 For more fun with bikes check out our Resources Page.

 Jaime Akiyama, Coordinator, Transportation and Urban Design Programs, GreenUP

 Take a peek at how Pedal Power is usually delivered.
 We hope to be back in schoolyards throughout Peterborough in the coming year.

 Cycling is a great way for youth to explore their neighborhood, gain independence and get a healthy dose of physical activity.
 It is also a great environmentally friendly transportation alternative!